WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Meadow_Blazor/index.md

     }
     ```

-1. Meadow.Desktop is initialized via an extension method on `WebApplication` included with Meadow.Blazor method named `UseMeadow`.
-Add `UseMethod` to your program.cs file.
+1. Meadow.Desktop is initialized via an extension method on `WebApplication` included with Meadow.Blazor named `UseMeadow`.
+Call `UseMeadow` in your program.cs.

     ```csharp
     using Meadow.Blazor;